RHOA’s Porsha Williams Quietly Pays Off $268K In Tax Liens To IRS & State Of Georgia (Exclusive)

 “Real Housewives of Atlanta” star Porsha Williams has quietly settled tax liens against her in the six-figure range.

-The mom of one recently paid off both federal and state lends totaling $268,470, according to the lien paperwork, which was obtained by BOSSIP.
+The mom of one recently paid off both federal and state liens totaling $268,470, according to the lien paperwork, which was obtained by BOSSIP.

 Earlier this year, the IRS accused the sometime paramour of businessman Dennis McKinley of not paying federal taxes in 2009, 2011, 2012, 2015 and 2017, and owing a total of $240,624.
 Then the Georgia Department of Revenue hit Williams with another lien, this one for $27,846 for her income from 2017.